 - Reassure and comfort your child.
 Let them know you're there for them and that there are many things they can do to get healthy.

 - Keep your child at home from school or daycare so that they don't spread the flu to others.
-Keep them at home until their fever has been gone for at least 24 hours and they are back to their normal activity.
+Keep them at home until their fever has been gone for at least 24 hours, without the help of any fever-reducing medications, and they are back to their normal activity.

 - Remind your child of proper hand-washing, coughing, and sneezing techniques.